ywamsendai/ywamsendai-wiki/docs/index.md

+---
+template: home.html
+title: Welcome to the YWAM Sendai Wiki
+---

 # Welcome to the YWAM Sendai Wiki

 **Hello there!** This is the place to be in order to learn all about YWAM Sendai!